Posted on 16/10/2018

 A care assistant requires patience, a sense of humour and the ability to relate to people from all backgrounds and walks of life.
 They will form close working/personal relationships with clients and must be able to sustain that bond – possibly one of the most important relationships their client has in their daily life.

 Care assistants work with people in highly vulnerable positions and so kindness and empathy are important qualities.
 A caring personality is essential.

-What are the duties and responsibilities of a care assistant in a residential home?
+What are the duties and responsibilities of a Live-in care assistant?